 We are here to make sure that your time with us is as trouble free as possible.
-If you have a question or want information or need help over and above that which your tutors are able to provide then contact the Higher Education Registry Office.
+If you have a question or want information or need help over and above that which your tutors are able to provide then contact the Higher Education Development Office (HEDO).
 If we cannot help you immediately, we will let you know who can help you, and in many cases, book an appointment for you if required.

 The College provides a good support system but can only help if you use it.
-If you do have problems contact either your tutor or a member of the Higher Education registry staff.
+If you do have problems contact either your tutor or a member of HEDO staff.